Why Malaysia's Gig Workers Bill entrenches workers' dependency, not protection - Aliran

 Despite claims of worker protection, the legislation may deepen Malaysia's dependence on foreign tech platforms whilst leaving gig workers trapped in precarious employment.

-Malaysia’s gig economy is closely tied to its semi-peripheral position in global capitalism, with the country being highly dependent on foreign direct investment in its high-tech sectors.
+Malaysia’s gig economy is closely tied to its semi-peripheral position in global capitalism, relying heavily on foreign direct investment in high-tech sectors.

 As an export-oriented country, Malaysia is highly dependent on foreign direct investment in its high-tech sectors, from semiconductors testing and assembly to AI and data centres and electric vehicles and batteries.